LeonidDybovskij/yandex_taxi_time_series/README.md

 # Taxi time series

-To predict number of taxi orders, time series approach was learnt.
+Here, time series approach was applied for prediction of the number of taxi orders.